 With our testing devices we have the possibility to calibrate magnetic field measuring devices (Teslameter or Gaussmeter) of other manufacturers, with both transverse and axial magnetic field probes.

-If an adjustment manual is available, we can also adjust the devices.
+In case an adjustment manual is available, we can also adjust the devices.

-Tuning before Calibration
+Coordination before Calibration

 In the run-up to calibration, it must be clarified whether the probes fit mechanically into our test devices.
 Optionally, the production of a suitable holder is necessary as a one-off setup.